google/koladata/docs/api_reference.md

 Args:
   ds: List DataSlice to be filtered
   fltr: filter can be a DataSlice with dtype as kd.MASK.
 It can also be a Koda
     Functor or a Python function which can be evalauted to such DataSlice.
+A Python function will be traced for evaluation, so it cannot have Python control flow operations such as `if` or `while`.

 Returns:
   Filtered DataSlice.